spatie/typescript-transformer/docs/transformers/type-reflectors.md

 A type reflector uses the following information to deduce a type:

 - attributes added to the PHP definition
-- an annotation that was added with the PHP definition
+- an annotation was added with the PHP definition
-- the type written in PHP and if it is nullable
+- the type is written in PHP, and if it is nullable

-It will use all this information and creates a`Type` object from the [phpDocumentor/TypeResolver](https://github.com/phpDocumentor/TypeResolver) package, examples of such types are:
+It will use all this information and creates a `Type` object from the [phpDocumentor/TypeResolver](https://github.com/phpDocumentor/TypeResolver) package, examples of such types are:

 - Array_